-Episode Two: Starved for Help 1 of The Walking Dead is more than aptly named and twice as terrifying as episode one.
+Episode Two: Starved for Help [1.
+This title was provided for review by Telltale Games.] of The Walking Dead is more than aptly named and twice as terrifying as episode one.

 I’ll try not to spoil anything from Starved for Help but will spoil Episode One: A New Day.
 You should have played it by now.